jcowey/P3/heidicon/interaction.md

 ## Uploading new images
   - On the left hand side above the search magnifying glass click on +
+  - Under Neue Datensätze choose "+ Dateien" and find the relevant file
   - Once the image has uploaded, click on "weiter"
-  - Add Titel
+  - Add Titel e.g. "Pylon 1 Ast Bagnall O.Ber.
+4 514" (Pylon volume Author(s) clear name)
-  - Add Grafische Darstellung in Objektbeschreibung
+  - Add "Grafische Darstellung" in Objektbeschreibung

 ## Finding the link to put in XML files